clsn/WMresources/Tips1.md

 These easing functions are a little strange to use directly; you have to remember their parameters: 1) where are we now (input)?
 2) what's the starting output?
 3) what's the change from starting to ending output?
 4) what's the ending input?

+There's now a watch full of samples of other cool second-hand movements in this repository too, right [here](raw/master/Watches/second-examples.watch)

 # Lap Time

 A lot of watches have a stopwatch feature, and a lot of (real) ones have a “lap time” or “split time” feature, which is often missing in Watchmaker re-creations, and that's a shame.
 The usual convention works as follows: you press START/STOP, and the stopwatch starts or stops.
 If you hit LAP/RESET while the stopwatch is running, the *display* (or the postion of the hands) freezes, so you can record the time it took up to this point (this lap), but the timer itself *keeps running*.
 When you hit LAP/RESET again, the display/hands is released and jumps forward to the current time.
 You can hit START/STOP while the display/hands is frozen with LAP/RESET, in which case the timer stops, and when you release the display/hands it jumps forward to wherever it stopped, but isn't still running.
 To actually reset the stopwatch, you hit LAP/RESET while the timer is actually stopped.
 (All this sounds complicated, but it isn't a Watchmaker thing; this is how most real-life stopwatches work.)